aws/amazon-neptune-jdbc-driver/README.md

 ## Using the Driver

 The driver comes packed in a single jar file.
 To use the driver, place the jar file in the classpath of the application which is going to use it.
 Alternatively, if using the driver with a Maven/Gradle application, the jar can be used to install the driver via their respective commands.

+To connect to Amazon Neptune using the JDBC driver, the Neptune instance must be available through an SSH tunnel, load balancer, or the JDBC driver must be deployed in an EC2 instance.
+The SSH tunnel can be setup following the instructions below.

 ### Using an SSH Tunnel to Connect to Amazon Neptune